If you're looking for a loan to help pay for an elective surgery

 that they're taking out a loan from a third party and may assume

 that it's their doctor's office that's offering the loan.

-Hawkins cites his own experience a few years ago.
+Hawkins cites his own experience in 2009.
 While studying

 fertility financing for

 that was eventually published in the Tulane Law Review, Hawkins

 visited the websites of numerous fertility clinics across the US